erickgnclvs/aws-ccp-preparation/README.md

   * Existing databases can be migrated with AWS Database Migration Service

 * Redshift
+  > Should have been called Amazon Data Warehouse

+  > Use this to: Store a whole bunch of analytics data, do some processing, and dump it out.
   * Fully managed, petabyte-scale **data warehouse** service
   * Super cheap, super fast
   * Pay only for what you use